 From Engineer to Founder: Why Inorsa Exists

 Before founding Inorsa, Sean was a structural engineer working in oil & gas and telecom.
-What he saw was a huge volume of repetitive work—designing the same types of structures over and over again.
+What stood out wasn’t a lack of expertise, it was the sheer volume of repetitive work required to move projects forward.

-The insight: Telecom deployment is a high-volume, low-margin business where speed, accuracy, and consistency are critical—but the workflows are still highly manual.
+The insight: Telecom deployment is a high-volume, execution-driven business where speed, accuracy, and consistency matter but many underlying workflows still rely on manual effort.
 Inorsa was born to automate the repetitive engineering and documentation tasks that slow everything down.

 A Smarter Platform for Infrastructure Teams

-Sean laid out how Inorsa’s AI-powered platform helps telecom teams ingest, extract, validate, and generate critical documents like leases, lease agreements, and CAD drawings—fast.
+Sean laid out how Inorsa’s AI-powered platform helps telecom teams ingest, extract, validate, and generate critical documents like leases, lease agreements, and CAD drawings—quickly and at scale.

 Here’s how the platform breaks down:

-• Document Ingestion and Extraction: Inorsa trains its own telecom-specific LLM to extract, structure, and organize key information across lease documents, drawings, and RFDS files.
+• Document Ingestion and Extraction: Inorsa applies telecom-aware AI models to extract, structure, and organize information across leases, drawings, and RFDS files.

-• Data Validation: The platform flags conflicting values and jurisdiction-specific issues across documents—helping teams catch errors early and reduce rework.
+• Data Validation: The platform surfaces conflicts, gaps, and jurisdiction-specific issues across documents so teams can resolve them early and avoid downstream rework.

-• Document Generation: Customers can generate complete, drawings or applications in minutes, tailored to their unique specs and jurisdiction requirements.
+• Document Generation: Customers can generate drawings and applications in minutes, aligned to their specifications and local requirements.

 In Sean’s words:

 “Our top user processed 90 drawings in 3 hours.
 That’s the scale we’re operating at.
-It’s not just faster—it’s more accurate and more repeatable.”
+It’s not just faster—it’s more repeatable.”

 Automating Without Replacing: Supporting Teams, Not Cutting Them